Re-Shanking Your Rings; What, Why and When?

-Whether it’s a pinched finger with a little blood, because of a crack on the bottom of your ring, or a big chunk just broke away, it’s never good when your ring falls apart.
+Like an iceberg to the Titanic, thin ring shanks spell trouble for you.
+Whether it’s a pinched finger with a little blood, because of a crack on the bottom of your ring, or a big chunk just broke away, it’s never good when your ring cracks.

 What is a Too-Thin Shank?